Mera Peak: History

 The region was first explored extensively by British expeditions in the early 50s before and after the ascent of Everest.
 Members of those teams included Edmund Hillary, Tenzing Norgay, Eric Shipton and George Lowe.

-The first ascent of Mera Central was on May 20, 1953 by Col. Jimmy Roberts and Sen Tenzing (who was known by the nickname The Foreign Sportsman).
+The first ascent of Mera Central was on May 20, 1953, by Col. Jimmy Roberts and Sen Tenzing (who was known by the nickname The Foreign Sportsman).
 Roberts was heavily involved in establishing the trekking industry in Nepal in the early 1960s.
 He was posthumously awarded the "Sagarmatha (Everest) National Award" by the government in May 2005.

 Mera North is believed to have first been climbed by the French climbers Marcel Jolly, G. Baus and L. Honills in 1975, though some sources state that it was climbed on 29 October 1973 and the climbers included L. Limarques, Ang Lhakpa and two other Sherpas.

 In 1986 Mal Duff and Ian Tattersall made the first ascent of the south west pillar.
 The route is approximately 1800 m in length and graded at ED inf.
 The approach to the base of the pillar is extremely exposed to serac fall.

-In September 2017, Hari Budha Magar summited Mera Peak, in doing so he became the first ever double above-knee amputee to climb a mountain over 6,000m in altitude.
+In September 2017, Hari Budha Magar summited Mera Peak, becoming the first double above-knee amputee to climb a mountain over 6,000m in altitude.

+On 6 May 2024, a team from Cyprus set the Guinness World Record for the highest altitude fitness session on the summit of Mera Peak.
+The team was led by Alexis Economides, owner of Peak Condition and Peak World Adventures in Limassol.
+Along with Trevor Jones, Evgenia Konstantinou and four Sherpa guides they took part in a 30-minute workout session that included squats, planks, pushups and other exercises.

 Climbing routes

 The standard route from the north involves high-altitude glacier walking.
 The west and south faces of the peak offer more difficult technical routes.
-Mera Peak provides the 360-degree panoramic views of 5 world highest mountains over 8000m: Mount Everest(8848m), Kangchenjunga(8586m), Lhotse(8516m), Makalu(8485m) and Cho Oyu(8201m) as well as many other peaks of Khumbu Region.
+Mera Peak provides 360-degree panoramic views of five mountains over 8000m: Mount Everest (8848m), Kangchenjunga (8586m), Lhotse (8516m), Makalu (8485m) and Cho Oyu (8201m) as well as many other peaks of Khumbu Region.

 For experienced climbers it is a technically straightforward ascent, the main hurdle being proper acclimatization to the high altitude.
 These reasons make Mera Peak a very popular destination, with many adventure tour companies offering guided trips to the mountain for clients with little or no mountaineering experience.
 All climbers are recommended to partake in preparative fitness and altitude training before attempting an ascent.